 Fresh air.
 Clean water.
 Simple lifestyle of residents.
-These are just some of the factors as regard to the quality of life that make a visit to one favorite tourist destinations in San Carlos City, Negros Occidental --- Sipaway Island --- interesting and pleasant.
+These are just some of the factors as regard the quality of life that makes a visit to one of the favorite tourist destinations in San Carlos City, Negros Occidental - Sipaway Island - interesting and pleasant.

-From the port of San Carlos City, one gets to travel via pump boat for about 15 minutes to the island.
+From the port of San Carlos City, one travels via pump boat for about 15 minutes to the island.
 Most of the island residents eke out a living by fishing.

-According to the Chairman of the Committee on Tourism in Barangay San Juan, visitors to the island reach over 300 most especially on weekends.
-Because of the growing number of tourists, they ensure that the island is protected as well as its marine life through a community-based ecotourism program.
+According to the Chairman of the Committee on Tourism in Barangay San Juan, the number of visitors in the island reach over 300, especially on weekends.
+Because of the growing number of tourists, they ensure that the island is protected, as well as its marine life, through a community-based ecotourism program.

 “Ang marine life, protected dito.
 Pinuprotektahan ito ng mga tao.
 Tini-train sila on how to protect yung environment natin, at ng dagat,” Barangay San Juan Councilman Alvin Mancao, chairman of the Committee on Tourism, said.

-Aside from protection of the island and its marine life, senior citizens are taken care of in Sipaway.
+More than protecting the island and its marine life, leaders make sure senior citizens are taken care of in Sipaway.
 This is because the island is deemed a “longevity hotspot.”

-Senior citizens reach beyond 80 years old, based on records.
-It may well be considered a “blue zone.”
+With senior citizens reaching beyond 80 years old, based on records, the island may well be considered a “blue zone.”

-A blue zone is a phrase that researchers use on places where people were "reaching the age of one hundred at a rate that is ten times greater than in the United States and with lower rates of chronic disease."
+A blue zone is a phrase that researchers use on places where people were "reaching the age of 100 at a rate that is 10 times greater than in the United States and with lower rates of chronic disease."

-GMA Regional TV One Western Visayas met couple, Martin and Antonia Ondoy, ages 99 years old and 105 years old, respectively.
-The couple has identified their diet made up mostly of vegetable dishes as the key to their longevity.
+GMA Regional TV One Western Visayas met couple Martin and Antonia Ondoy, 99 and 105 years old, respectively.
+The couple said their diet, made up mostly of vegetable dishes, is the key to their longevity.

 “Gulay, alugbati (local spinach).
 Bumibili talaga ako sa palengke,” Nanay Antonia said.